 Nominations consist of a supporting cover letter of no more than 800 words, co-signed by two members of the IBS, plus a short cv of the nominee, plus pdfs of four key papers published by the nominee, at least two of which should have been published within the last three years.
 Current members of the IBS Board are not eligible for nomination.

-Nominations should be sent to the Chair of the MacArthur & Wilson Award SubCommittee (pdf’s are preferred) in response to a call released between 01 January and 01 March each even-numbered year for the upcoming biennial meeting (convened in January of odd-numbered years).
+Nominations should be sent to firstname.lastname@example.org, c/o Wilson Award SubCommittee (pdf’s are preferred) in response to a call released approximately one year in advance of the next biennial conference (convened in January of odd-numbered years).
 An individual can be nominated for a single paper or a ‘group of papers’ and it is anticipated that such a corpus of work will involve – in the spirit of MacArthur & Wilson’s famous monograph – scholarly collaborations with other co-workers.

 Lifetime Honorary Membership